open-telemetry/oteps/text/0005-global-init.md

 addressed in a requirement stated below.

-The explicit initializer method should take independent `Tracer` and `Meter` objects (e.g., `opentelemetry.Init(Tracer, Meter)`).
-The SDK may be installed no more than once.
-After the first SDK installed, subsequent calls to the explicit initializer shall log console warnings.
+The explicit initializer method should take independent `Tracer` and `Meter` factories (e.g., `opentelemetry.Init(TracerFactory, MeterFactory)`), factories because they facility explicitly named `Tracer` and `Meter` instances.
+The SDK must not be installed more than once.
+After the first SDK installed, subsequent calls to the explicit initializer shall log console warnings but not replace the active SDK.

 In common language, uses of the global SDK instance (i.e., the Tracer and Meter) must "begin working" once the SDK is installed, with the